 - Office of Health Equity: Establishes an Office of Health Equity to monitor and eliminate health disparities, and to promote primary care.

 How can the bill be improved?

-Based on decades of careful analysis and research, PNHP recommends several improvements to the Medicare for All Act that would save even more money and improve patient care:
+In order to realize the best possible vision for single payer, PNHP recommends several improvements to the Medicare for All Act that would save even more money and improve patient care: